Safety whilst rambling

 Members must be aware that weather conditions can change quickly at any time of the year.
 It is the individual’s

+1. Local rambles.
 Meet at start of ramble.
 Please note that bus routes and times are increasingly subject to change

+2. Car rambles.
 Both drivers and passengers meet leader at stated car park.
 Drivers are asked to notify leader if going direct with a full car.
 Passengers should show respect and care for the vehicle in which they are travelling.
 Wet outer clothing and dirty boots should be stowed in plastic bags.
 Passengers should also take care to avoid any risk of damage to cars when getting in and out of the vehicle.
 Leaders will announce the amount payable by passengers to their drivers as their share of the costs.

 Bolton CHA Rambling Club Safety